idea-fasoc/OpenFASOC/.github/README.md

 * `tempSense_sky130hd.yml`
 * `ldo_sky130hvl.yml`

-are run for to verify the potential changes made to the repository via pull requests.
+are run to verify the potential changes made to the repository via pull requests.

 These workflows run the verilog generation and openroad flows for the 3 generators and spice simulations are run specifically for the temperature sensor generator.